lolzio5/JABBAL/Testbenches/V2 - Working Testbench (for hardware example)/README.md

 **(2) Run the python code to generate an image from these pixel values.**
 You need to have the pillow and numpy python libraries installed for this.
 > Need to figure out why the images generated the by python and the image displayed via HDMI are different.
 (This is also the case in the jupiter notebook)

+**Wierd things happen when I disregard the user flag and switch b with g in the example verilog - I get the output displayed on the fpga!!!
+Does it use rbg instead of rgb?.
+Also the implemtation given here results in a lone irratic out of place pixel and the bottom left corner of the image**

 Expected output
 ![Real deal](real_deal.png)